algorandfoundation/docs/docs/run-a-node/setup/install.md

 ```
 When the installer runs, it will pull down the latest update package from S3 and install it.
 The `-n` option above tells the installer to not auto-start the node.
 If the installation succeeds the node will need to be started manually described later in this [guide](#start-node).

+!!! info
+    When installing the `rel/beta` release, specify the beta channel `-c beta`

 # Installing with Debian
 Nodes have been verified on Ubuntu 18.04.
 Other Debian-based distros should work as well (use apt-get install rather than apt install).